 Invigilation / Supervision

 - Students must not access any other websites other than the competition site and the official language or IDE integrated reference documentation.
-Students can also take in copies of up to 20 A4 sides (10 double sided pages) of printed code snippets to assist them into either of the two rounds
+Students can also take in copies of up to 20 A4 sides (10 double sided pages) of printed or digital code snippets to assist them into either of the two rounds

 Round 2 Question Details